G20 says it will strive for fair global access to COVID-19 vaccine

 The Debt Service Suspension Initiative has helped 46 countries defer $5.7 billion in 2020 debt service payments, short of the 73 countries that were eligible, and promised savings of around $12 billion.

-“Going forward, we must also help those countries not covered by the Framework to address debt vulnerabilities so that their economies can become more resilient,” IMF Managing Director Kristalina Georgieva said in a statement after addressing the G20 leaders.
+“We must also help those countries not covered by the Framework to address debt vulnerabilities so that their economies can become more resilient.”

-Debt relief for Africa will be an important theme of the Italian presidency of the G20 in 2021.
+Debt relief for Africa will be an important theme of the Italian presidency next year.

-The communique also stressed the importance of multilateral institutions.
-It called on the IMF to continue exploring additional tools that could help its members’ needs as the crisis evolves.

-Reporting by Davide Barbuscia and Maha El Dahan in Dubai; Raya Jalabi in Beirut and Andrea Shalal in Washington; Editing by William Maclean and Frances Kerry
+Reporting by Davide Barbuscia and Maha El Dahan in Dubai; Marwa Rashad in Riyadh; Raya Jalabi in Beirut and Andrea Shalal in Washington; Editing by William Maclean, Frances Kerry and Kevin Liffey

 Our Standards: The Thomson Reuters Trust Principles.